fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 })
 ```

-The new note is thus created by calling the model's <i>Note</i> method [create](https://sequelize.org/master/manual/model-querying-basics.html#simple-insert-queries) and passing as a parameter the entity that defines the values of the columns.
+Creating a new note is done by calling the model's <i>Note</i> method [create](https://sequelize.org/master/manual/model-querying-basics.html#simple-insert-queries) and passing as a parameter the entity that defines the values of the columns.

-Instead of the <i>create</i> method, saving to the database [could be done](https://sequelize.org/master/manual/model-instances.html#creating-an-instance) by first using the [build](https://sequelize.org/master/class/lib/model.js~Model.html#static-method-build) method to create a Model-olio from the desired data, and calling the [save](https://sequelize.org/master/class/lib/model.js~Model.html#instance-method-save) method on it:
+Instead of the <i>create</i> method, it [would be possible](https://sequelize.org/master/manual/model-instances.html#creating-an-instance) to save in a database using first method [build](https://sequelize.org/master/class/lib/model.js~Model.html#static-method-build) to create a Model-object from the desired data, and calling the [save](https://sequelize.org/master/class/lib/model.js~Model.html#instance-method-save) method on it:

 ```js
 const note = Note.build(req.body)
 await note.save()
 ```

-Calling the <i>build</i> method does not yet save the object to the database, so it is still possible to edit the object before the actual save event:
+Calling the <i>build</i> method does not save the object in the database yet, so it is still possible to edit the object before the actually save event:

 ```js
 const note = Note.build(req.body)